-It doesn’t matter what the business is, there’s always going to be talk around the office cooler.
-When the talk is friendly or matter of fact about someone at your spa or massage business; it’s not harmful.
-After all, the workplace is a social environment and most people share information about some aspects of their lives with each other.
-But when gossip starts to undermine the credibility or popularity of someone else or harm your business operations in some way, including affecting productivity, you need to step in bring it to a halt.
+It doesn’t matter what the business is; there’s always going to talk around the office cooler.
+When the talk is friendly or matter of fact about someone at your spa or massage business, it’s not harmful.
+After all, the workplace is a social environment, and most people share information about some aspects of their lives with each other.
+But when gossip starts to undermine someone else's credibility or popularity or harm your business operations in some way, including affecting productivity, you need to step in bring it to a halt.

-Your goal in putting an end to gossip at your spa or massage practice is to be clear that the behavior is not acceptable because it causes internal friction and gets in the way of meeting the goals and objectives of your organization.
+Your goal in putting an end to gossip at your spa or massage practice is to be clear that the behavior is not acceptable because it causes internal friction and gets in the way of meeting your organization's goals and objectives.

 Here are some recommended steps to take to nip harmful office gossip:

 Find out what’s behind the gossip – is there any factual basis for it, or is it strictly someone’s gripe against someone else or need to stir up trouble on your team.
 Based on the facts, you can assess if the gossip is personal or in response to your spa or massage practice changes that may be causing uncertainty.
 Also, with the facts in hand, you can respond to the gossip objectively rather than emotionally.